cesarabl2894/punk-api-search/README.md

-# Getting Started with Create React App
+# Punk API Search
+Basic Search that allows to search for drinks according to keyword, and user can access to Product Details.

+## Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and [React Router](https://reactrouter.com/) for Routing

+## Technologies Stack:

+- React
+- React Router V5
+- Bootstrap V5 for styling
+- Punk API

+> *Node Version Required: ^V12.18.0*

 ## Available Scripts

+This project was build with Create React Script

 In the project directory, you can run: